Cybiko

-The Cybiko is a Russian handheld computer introduced in the United States by David Yang's company Cybiko Inc. as a retail test market in New York on April 2000, and rolled out nationwide in May 2000.
-It is designed for teens, featuring its own two-way radio text messaging system.
+The Cybiko is a line of personal digital assistants and handheld game consoles first released by Cybiko Inc. in 2000.
+Cybiko Inc. was a startup company founded by David Yang; the eponymous PDA was first test marketed in New York in April 2000 and rolled out nationwide in May 2000.
+It was designed for teens, featuring its own two-way radio text messaging system.
 It has over 430 "official" freeware games and applications.
 It features a rubber QWERTY keyboard.
 An MP3 player add-on with a SmartMedia card slot was made for the unit as well.
-The company stopped manufacturing the units after two product versions and a few years on the market.
 Cybikos can communicate with each other up to a maximum range of 100 meters.
 Several Cybikos can chat with each other in a wireless chatroom.
 By the end of 2000, the Cybiko Classic had sold over 500,000 units.
+The company stopped manufacturing the units after two product versions and a few years on the market.